bloom-housing/bloom/api/README.md

 Modules are housed under `src/modules` and are given the extension `.module.ts`.
 The model name (listing, application, etc) is singular.
 So for example `listing.module.ts`.

-The exported class should be in capitalized camelcase (e.g. `ListingModule`).
+The exported class should be in capitalized camel case (e.g. `ListingModule`).

 ## Services